6 Benefits of Sprinting: A Faster Route To Health

 A study even calls it a “time-efficient strategy for decreasing body fat while increasing aerobic capacity, peak running speed, and fat-free mass in healthy young women.”2

-Increased Muscle Strength
+3. Increases Muscle Strength

 A 2012 study found that 30-second sprints spread out across a time period of 20 minutes enhanced the protein synthesis pathways in the body.
 This paves the way to muscle building, which can make the body leaner.
-A leaner body can sprint longer and faster.4
+A leaner body can sprint longer and faster.4 Building muscles is an effective and sustainable way to lose fat because muscles use up energy even when you are resting.

-A study on sedentary young men showed that SIT substantially improves the effectiveness of insulin even when the work done via sprinting is as low as 250 kcal/week.5 This is indeed good news for those who cannot exercise because of a time crunch and are suffering from high blood glucose–related disorders.
+A study on sedentary young men showed that sprinting substantially improves the effectiveness of insulin even when the work done via sprinting is as low as 250 kcal/week.5 This is indeed good news for those who cannot exercise because of a time crunch and are suffering from high blood glucose-related disorders.

 SIT is a time-efficient alternative to endurance training, and research has shown that it is just as effective.
 SIT increases the oxidative capacity of the muscles and improves more than one cardiac function.
 The increase in the oxidative capacity means that the muscle tissues have a higher rate of oxygen exchange.
 This makes the muscles more efficient and increases their stamina.
 As opposed to long-endurance runs, SIT takes less time for the muscles to develop.6